| Title: | Access and Visualize AEMET Weather and Climate Data |

 Ignored. |

-TRUE or FALSE. aemet_show_api_key() displays your stored API keys.
+aemet_show_api_key() displays stored API keys.

-AEMET API key helpers:
+AEMET API authentication:

 aemet_api_key()

-aemet_detect_api_key() # CAUTION: This may reveal API keys. if (FALSE) { aemet_show_api_key() }aemet_detect_api_key() # CAUTION: This may reveal API keys. if (FALSE) { aemet_show_api_key() }
+aemet_detect_api_key() # Caution: This may reveal API keys. if (FALSE) { aemet_show_api_key() }aemet_detect_api_key() # Caution: This may reveal API keys. if (FALSE) { aemet_show_api_key() }

-Get recorded extreme values for a station.
+Retrieves recorded extreme values for one or more stations.

 aemet_extremes_clim( station = NULL, parameter = "T", verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE )aemet_extremes_clim( station = NULL, parameter = "T", verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE )